KyryloZolotyi/applied-research-project-Kyiv_crime/README.md

 # data-analyst-pet-project_kyiv_crime
 This project explores the relationship between crime rates and the deployment of surveillance cameras in Kyiv.
 By analyzing crime data and camera locations, we identify patterns and formulate hypotheses using statistical and visual analysis techniques.

+# Introduction
+The main goal of this project is to investigate whether the number of surveillance cameras affects the number of crimes.
+Additionally, the analysis is performed using various technologies and tools, including Python, SQL, statistical analysis, QGIS, and Tableau.

+Data on the location of video surveillance cameras in Kyiv: https://kyiv-data.com/ - bit.ly/ksv-kyiv ( Dataset );
+Criminal lawlessness statistics, data from the Attorney General's Office: https://erdr-map.gp.gov.ua/csp/map/index.html#/map ;
+Data about districts of Kyiv: https://kyivcity.gov.ua/kyiv_ta_miska_vlada/pro_kyiv/raiony_kyieva/